walkman617/my-docsify/ApplicationCase/as3.md

 ## The Technology Used
 Amazon disclosed some of the technologies used.
 These are deep learning algorithms, computer vision, and sensor fusion.
 Other technologies were not disclosed.
 See the video: ***[Amazon Go](https://www.youtube.com/watch?v=NrmMk1Myrxc)*** (1:50 min).

-# Questions for Case 1.9
+# Questions for the Case
 1. Watch the video.
 What did you like in it, and what did you dislike?
 2. Compare the process described here to a self-check available today in many supermarkets and “big box” stores (Home Depot, etc.).
 3. The store was opened in downtown Seattle.
 Why was the downtown location selected?